aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### isMerged() {#isMerged--}

+<b>@deprecated.</b> Please use the 'isMerged' property instead.
 Checks if a cell is part of a merged range or not.

 ```javascript
 isMerged() : boolean;